brefphp/dashboard/Permissions.md

 All other permissions are optional.

-To be able to open a CloudFormation stack (also called an "application" in the Dashboard), the user must be able to describe the stack:
+To be able to open a CloudFormation stack (called an "application" in the Dashboard), the user must be able to list the stack's resources:

 - `cloudformation:DescribeStackResources`

+The dashboard will try to load more information (e.g. get metrics, logs, etc.), but those are optional.

 ## IAM profiles